pietrushnic/edk2/ShellPkg/Application/ShellRmAllBootOptApp/README.md

-**Disclaimer** : Using this software it potentially dangerous you use it at your own risk.
+**Disclaimer** : Using this software is potentially dangerous you use it at your own risk.

 Instructions
 ------------